Vinyl Wall Decal Installation

 We will be doing ours today on a wall since that is the most common application.

-Now, your wall art arrived in a mailing tube just like the one below in most cases.
+Now, your wall art arrived in a padded mailing envelope in most cases.

 Untape the wall art, just the little piece of tape holding it in a roll.
 Carefully unroll it.
 It is best to either lay it flat and put some flat objects on it to flatten; however, you can carefully reverse roll it also.